LAX Rental Car Center

-The LAX Consolidated Rent-A-Car Facility (also known as ConRAC or the LAX Rental Car Center) is a consolidated rental car facility for Los Angeles International Airport (LAX).
+The LAX Rental Car Center (RCC) is a consolidated rental car facility for Los Angeles International Airport (LAX).
 The first companies began operating out of the facility in October 2024.
-When it is fully operational, with opening of the people mover expected June 2026, it will consolidate rental car operations currently spread across the surrounding area of LAX into one location adjacent to the 405 freeway.
-The new facility is expected to store up to 21,000 rental vehicles.
+On March 11, 2026 it was declared fully operational, albeit without SkyLink, consolidating rental car operations previously spread across the surrounding area of LAX into one location adjacent to the 405 freeway.
+The facility can store up to 21,000 rental vehicles.